p91paul/middleclickclose/README.md

 ## Translations

-If you're interested in contributing a translation, clone the project and run `make pot` to generate a translation template file under `src/po/template.pot`.
-Then use whatever your favourite po-editing software is to create a `*.po` file and place it under `src/po`.
+If you're interested in contributing a translation, import the translation template file under `src/po/template.pot` to your favourite po-editing software and create a `*.po` file under `src/po`.

-To update all existing translations after changing the code, make sure to run `make po`.
+To update all existing translations after changing the code, run `make po`.
+To regenerate only the `template.pot` file, run `make pot`